• Mental Health

 1. Stay Connected

 Stay connected with friends and classmates who shared your challenges and triumphs as you advanced through college.
-Even if you’re no longer in the same community, make it a point to text, chat with, or connect via video platforms a few times a week at first.
-Know that it’s normal for friendships to shift and change and you might find that your contact gradually decreases as you make new adult friendships.
+Even if you’re no longer in the same community, make a point to text, chat with, or connect via video platforms a few times a week at first.
+Know it’s normal for friendships to shift and change and you might find that your contact gradually decreases as you make new adult friendships.

 2. Form New Connections